New easy-to-use COVID-19 pills come with a catch - NewsBreak

 WHO SHOULDN’T TAKE THESE PILLS?

 Merck’s molnupiravir is not authorized for children because it might interfere with bone growth.
 It also isn’t recommended for pregnant women because of the potential for birth defects.
 Pfizer’s pill isn’t recommended for patients with severe kidney or liver problems.
 It also may not be the best option for some because it may interact with other prescriptions a patient is taking.
-The antiviral pills aren’t authorized for people hospitalized with COVID-19.Supply chain issues create a disposable mask shortage
+The antiviral pills aren’t authorized for people hospitalized with COVID-19.6 things to know about Pfizer’s anti-COVID pill Paxlovid

 WHAT’S THE TREATMENT WINDOW?